St. Anthony Church

 Online Giving Portal for Stewardship & Donation Offerings The Online Giving Portal can be accessed through our Church Website by clicking the new “Donations & Stewardship” tab.
 This functionality is secured for your protection and gives you the opportunity to make a one-time contribution or set up a recurring offering.

-Vigil Lights offered for Health & Well Being: Kera, by John, Joan, & Erica Lagios
+Vigil Lights offered for Health & Well Being: Basil, by Tina.
+Joseph by Denise.
+Effie, by AHEPA.
+Effie, by Olga.

 Online Resources: